anagrosch/fl_lstm_rnn/server_side/README.md

 When a connection is established between the central server and client(s), the server creates a file named `<client_port>_model.pkl` for each client.
-If the file already exists, the `client_port` is incremented by 1.
+If the file already exists, the `client_port` is incremented by 1 until the file name is available.

 The trained model received by each client is saved to the client's respective file.